Non-local computation and the black hole interior: Computation inside black holes

+where $X$ is periodic over $(-X^0,X^0)$ with $X^0=2\pi^2/\beta$.
+We choose these coordinates because they both simplify extremal surface calculations and allow us to re-use our calculation for the planar setting, discussed in the next section.
+The coordinate change relating this metric to equation \ref{eq:kruskal_btz} is given in appendix \ref{appendix:periodic_BTZ}.

-In relating bulk interaction to non-local computation, consider the extremal surface anchored to the points $X=0,s=T, w=\pm \pi/2$.
-There are two candidate extremal surfaces: a connected surface that threads through the black hole, and a disconnected surface, that connects each of the boundary anchor points to the ETW brane.
-The form of the connected surface $\gamma_T$ is simple, it is just
+To relate bulk interaction to non-local computation, consider the extremal surface anchored to the points $X=0,s=T, w=\pm \pi/2$ and $X=X^0,s=T, w=\pm \pi/2$.
+We require four extremal surface anchor points for our setup since our protocol requires partitioning the boundary into a "left" and "right" half of the (Wick-rotated) torus.
+There are two candidate extremal surfaces: one is comprised of two pieces that each connect from one boundary to the other and thread through the black hole, while the other scenario is two pieces, each of which connects two anchor points from the same boundary and does not go through the black hole.
+The surface $\gamma_T$ that threads through the black hole is,

-In appendix \ref{appendix:BTZ}, we find the areas of this and the brane-anchored surfaces.
-We find the connected surface has area
+The connected surface consists of two of these, one at $X=0$ and one at $X=X^0$.
+In appendix \ref{appendix:periodic_BTZ}, we find the areas corresponding to both the surface which connects the boundaries, and the surface which does not connect the boundaries.
+The connected surface has area

 and the disconnected one has area

 These give that the area difference is

 and the connected surface is minimal when